Code obfuscation

 Why iOS apps need obfuscation

-Mobile app-based cybercrime is ever-evolving, and hackers always find new and better methods to reverse engineer apps to identify weaknesses, secrets and get a hold of sensitive information.
+Mobile app-based cybercrime is ever-evolving, and hackers always find new and better methods to reverse engineer apps to identify weaknesses and secrets and get a hold of sensitive information.

-Code obfuscation has become a standard method for app developers to prevent hackers from easily decompiling and reverse engineering app code.
+Code obfuscation has become standard for app developers to prevent hackers from easily decompiling and reverse engineering app code.
 The method scrambles the app’s code to make it hard to read and interpret.
-By concealing the logic and purpose of the code, it makes it significantly more difficult for an attacker to perform reverse engineering, analyze the code, and retrieve sensitive information.
+Concealing the logic and purpose of the code makes it significantly more difficult for an attacker to perform reverse engineering, analyze the code, and retrieve sensitive information.

 Advantages of obfuscating your iOS apps